 In DIARY OF THE DEAD, his zombies turn invisible.
 There were a few scenes where someone is in close-up, looks carefully all around themselves, then turns to the camera and says, "Nope, no zombies here!"
 At which point they are immediately attacked.
 Which means that the zombie was either invisible or was standing Right Next To Them!

 No matter how slow and shambling a gait Romero's zombies have when they are walking, they are inhumanly fast when it comes to leaping and jumping.
 Romero's undead leap like electrified cats!
 What's more, you can look directly at them and see nothing.
 What's more, the camera widens the shot, pans and sees nothing.
-But the instant the camera zooms back in on someone's face and they say those magic words "No zombies here!"
+But the instant the camera zooms back in to extreme close-up on someone's face and they say those magic words "No zombies here!"

 Out leaps a zombie which invariably goes for the throat.
 Even if that throat is covered by a bio suit, the zombie will leap, grab, and bite a chunk out of someone's throat all in the space of a second.
 Unless that person is supposed to tragically survive for a bit.
 Then they get a bite on the arm or leg.